shrivastava95/dai-semester-project/README.md

 ---
 12. Add `eval.py`, `train_eval.py`, `eval.sh` and `eval_windows.sh` (equivalent to eval.sh, for use on lower resource laptop).
 Use `eval.sh` to run the evaluation script on the train and test dataset.
 The shell script runs `eval.py` with the appropriate flags, some of which are redundant and may be removed in the future. `eval.py` internally calls `train_eval.py` to run the model on the train and test loader.
+Add `make_datasets` folder to store the pretraining scripts.
 13. (incomplete) add the MNIST dataset wala part and run it. (files added: `data_new_mnist.py`, `datasets/MNIST` folder)
 14. (incomplete) add `make_datasets_MNIST.py`, finish and run it to create the attacked samples for MNIST dataset for ResNet18.
 15. (yet to start) add the unsupervised training edit from ishaan's minor 1 paper and run it.
+16. (yet to start) add the intuitive explanations of why the modelling noise is better than modelling cleaned images.
+17. (yet to start) start adding the parts related to your minor 1 and explain how this can offer a univerally defensed classifier.